isamu-isozaki/teamai_test/questions/index.html.md

 1. What is the difference between GitLab Core and GitLab's paid tiers?

-1. What is the meaning of “on-premises software”?
+1. What is the meaning of “on-premises software�?

-1. What does “open source” mean?
+1. What does “open source� mean?

 1. What is the difference between GitLab and GitLab.com?